David Trone: 2018

 Trone was endorsed by Baker, Joanne C. Benson, Anthony Brown, and Doug Duncan.

 On June 26, 2018, Trone won the Democratic primary election for Maryland's 6th district against seven challengers with 40% of the vote.

 In the general election, Trone faced Republican Amie Hoeber and candidates from other parties.
 He was endorsed by the Washington Post.
 On November 6, 2018, Trone was elected with 57.5% of the vote.

 2020

 On January 23, 2020, Trone announced his intention to run for reelection to Congress.

 In the general election, Trone defeated Republican nominee Neil Parrott and candidates from other parties with 58.8% of the vote.

 2022

-Trone again defeated Republican Neil Parrott with 54.8% of the vote.
+Trone again defeated Republican Neil Parrott in a rematch with 54.8% of the vote.

 Tenure

 Trone was rated the 15th most bipartisan member of Congress by the Common Ground Committee and The Lugar Center rated Trone as the 23rd most bipartisan member of the U.S. House.
-As of October 2022, he had voted in line with Joe Biden's stated position 100% of the time.
+He voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.
 In January 2023, Trone had surgery and was absent for the 12th round of voting for speaker of the House; he returned while still wearing hospital clothes and voted in the 13th round.